Ernst Bahr

-Ernst Bahr (/de/; born 11 June 1945 in Chlum) is a German politician and member of the Social Democratic Party of Germany.
+Ernst Bahr (/de/; born 11 June 1945) is a German politician and member of the Social Democratic Party of Germany.
 He was born in Czechoslovakia at the end of the Second World War.

-Life and career
+Early life and education

 After graduation in 1964 in Rheinberg Bahr completed a degree in mathematics and astronomy at the University of Potsdam.
 In 1968, he ended his career there as a graduate teacher.
 Until 1989 he was a teacher, first in Linum and later in Fehrbellin.